audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

  * Mac OS X and Linux only: Labels do not accept certain legal characters.

+ * Linux only: Audacity does not build if EXPERIMENTAL_SCOREALIGN is defined

  * Linux only: Audacity now supports interfacing with Jack, however this has not been tested, and has a number of known reliability and